-LGLA 1355 - Family Law.
+LGLA 1355 - FAMILY LAW.
 Three hours credit.
 This course presents fundamental concepts of family law with emphasis on the paralegal's role.
 Topics include formal and informal marriages, divorce, annulment, marital property, and the parent-child relationship.
 The student will define and properly use terminology relating to family law; locate, describe, and analyze sources of law relating to family law; describe the role and ethical obligations of the paralegal relating to family law; and draft documents commonly used in family law.
 Prerequisite or concurrent enrollment in LGLA 1307.
 Three lecture hours each week.

-LGLA 1391 - Special Topics in Paralegal/Legal Assistant.
+LGLA 1391 - SPECIAL TOPICS IN PARALEGAL/LEGAL ASSISTANT.
 Three hours credit.
 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 This course was designed to be repeated multiple times to improve student proficiency.
 Learning outcomes/objectives are determined by local occupational need and business and industry trends.
 Prerequisites: Completion of 45 hours in the program including LGLA 1303 and LGLA 1307.
 Three lecture hours each week.

-LGLA 2166 - Practicum (or Field Experience).
+LGLA 2166 - PRACTICUM (OR FIELD EXPERIENCE).
 One hour credit.
 Practical general workplace training supported by an individualized learning plan developed by the employer, college and student.
 As outlined in the learning plan, the student will apply the theory, concepts, and skills involving specialized tools, materials, equipment, procedures, regulations, laws and interactions within and among political, economic, environmental, social and legal systems associated with the occupation and the business/industry and will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, appropriate verbal and written communication skills using the terminology of the occupation and the business/industry.
 Prerequisites: LGLA 1303, 1307, 1345, 1351, 2303, 2309 and 2313 or permission of the instructor.
 Minimum six hours per week practicum and lecture one hour per week.

-LGLA 2266 - Practicum (or Field Experience).
+LGLA 2266 - PRACTICUM (OR FIELD EXPERIENCE).
 Two hours credit.
 Practical general workplace training supported by an individualized learning plan developed by the employer, college and student.
 As outlined in the learning plan, the student will apply the theory, concepts, and skills involving specialized tools, materials, equipment, procedures, regulations, laws and interactions within and among political, economic, environmental, social and legal systems associated with the occupation and the business/industry and will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, appropriate verbal and written communication skills using the terminology of the occupation and the business/industry.
 Prerequisites: LGLA 1303, 1307, 1345, 1351, 2303, 2309 and 2313 or permission of the instructor.
 Minimum thirteen hours per week practicum and lecture one hour per week.

-LGLA 2303 - Torts and Personal Injury Law.
+LGLA 2303 - TORTS AND PERSONAL INJURY LAW.
 Three hours credit.
 This course presents fundamental concepts of tort law with emphasis on the paralegal's role.
 Topics include intentional torts, negligence, and strict liability.
 The student will define and properly use terminology relating to tort law; locate, describe, and analyze sources of law relating to tort law; describe the role and ethical obligations of the paralegal in tort law; and draft documents commonly used in tort law.
 Prerequisite or concurrent enrollment in LGLA 1307.
 Three lecture hours each week.

-LGLA 2305 - Interviewing and Investigating.
-Three hours credit.
-This course is a study of principles, methods, and investigative techniques utilized to locate, gather, document and manage information.
+LGLA 2305 - Interviewing and Investigative techniques utilized to locate, gather, document and manage information.
 Emphasis on developing interviewing and investigative skills to prepare the paralegal to communicate effectively while recognizing ethical problems.
 The student will conduct effective interviews with clients and witnesses in preparation for alternative dispute resolution and litigation processes; utilize multiple sources of information; and apply ethical standards in interviewing and investigation.
 Prerequisite or concurrent enrollment in LGLA 1307.
 Three lecture hours each week.